Ling1304/SRCNN-Implementation/README.md

 - This means the filter goes through each patch of the feature map (n1-dimensional)

 3. **Reconstruction**:
-- aggregate the high-resolution patch-wise representations to generate final high resolution image
+- Finally aggregate the high-resolution patch-wise representations to generate final high resolution image

 ---